iahmad-sparta/MiniProjectAutomatedWebTestingRoom2/README.md

 # Automated Web Testing

 ## Description
   This project utilises Cucumber, a bahviour-driven development, language to test a website using the Selenium testing library.
-We model each webpage using a PAge Object Model (POM).
+We model each webpage using a Page Object Model (POM).
+The goal of this group project was to improve our skills in Git collaboration, Selenium testing, Writing modular Java code and Bug defect reporting.

 ## Features
  List of features: